Tales from a Yorkshire Racing Yard

 We first meet Gemma on her first day at one of Britain’s top racing yards in 1998.
 She is sixteen and leaving the comfort of living at home with her mum and dad in Leeds to renting a grubby room close to Mickey Hammond’s stables in Middleham, North Yorkshire.
 This is the next step in Gemma’s career, she has already undertaken a college course but this will be her first time working daily with racehorses.
 She describes the unglamorous side to the job, the early starts and mucking out to the privilege of riding these amazing thoroughbred’s who are at peak fitness.

 As a Yorkshire lass, Gemma is straight-talking, funny and honest.
-She tells of the ups and downs of working in an industry which was then dominated by men.
 Her love of horses shines out and I thoroughly enjoyed reading about the horses (and humans) she has met throughout her long career.
 I felt the elation she achieved on winning a race, to the total devastation when a horse doesn’t get to do the journey home.

 Horse lovers will adore this book, it is informative, honest and truly inspiring.